 Haunted History Walking Tours

 You can start your exploration of the eerie with the Haunted History Walking tours available from Sept.
-16-Oct.
-29, 2022 from the History Museum on the Square in Springfield.
+15-Oct.
+28, 2023 from the History Museum on the Square in Springfield.
 You’ll get to know the city’s history and some of the spooky stories connected to it.
+Walking tour tickets are $25 each or $20 for members.
+Bus tours are $40 or $35 for members.
+Click this link for ticket info.

 Address: 154 Park Central Square, Springfield